 The P-PPA module interacts with two separate entities: on one side, it obtains data from the P-DS module.
-On the other one, it interacts with the parties requiring the data for analysis.
+On the other one, it interacts with the Trading Engine to take into account the queries from the Data Buyers.